Glendale Head-On Collisions Lawyers

 The National Highway Traffic Safety Administration (NHTSA) released a report that 13% of all fatal car accidents are head-on crashes.
 In California specifically, the NHTSA recorded 17,000 accidents involving head-on collisions.

 A head-on collision is rare, but can result in severe damages.
-Statistically head-on accidents have a much higher rate of fatality compared to side or rear-end collisions.
+Statistically, head-on accidents have a much higher rate of fatality compared to a side or rear-end collisions.
 Injuries from head-on crashes can be serious, and auto costs can be tremendous.

 Any person who has been injured in a head-on collision should seek legal representation from a car accident attorney.